pikinder/unupervised-bci/README.md

 # unupervised-bci
 This repository contains code implementing an unsupervised decoder for Event-Related Potential based Brain-Computer Interfaces.

-## Decoders
+The following methods are included:
  1. Unsupervised EM [[1]](http://journals.plos.org/plosone/article?id=10.1371/journal.pone.0033758).
- 2. (Work in progress) Transfer learning based decoding from our NIPS publication
- 3. (Work in progress) Learning from Label Proportions based decoding.
+ 2. (Work in progress) Learning from Label Proportions based decoding.
- 4. (Work in progress) A supervised baseline using shrinkage LDA
+ 3. (Work in progress) A supervised baseline using shrinkage LDA.

 ## Datasets
 The repository contains code to download (and if needed pre-process) the following datasets.